 The various forms of LAMMPS output, as defined by the thermo_style, thermo, dump, and restart commands occur on specific timesteps.
 If successive dump snapshots skip those timesteps, then no output will be produced.
 E.g. if you request thermodynamic output every 100 steps, but the dump file snapshots are every 1000 steps, then you will only see thermodynamic output every 1000 steps.

-To read gzipped dump files, you must compile LAMMPS with the -DLAMMPS_GZIP option - see the Making LAMMPS section of the documentation.
+To read gzipped dump files, you must compile LAMMPS with the -DLAMMPS_GZIP option.
+See the Build settings doc page for details.

 The option defaults are first = 0, last = a huge value (effectively infinity), start = same as first, stop = same as last, every = 0, skip = 1;